sumeetpatil/bitcoinalert/README.md

-# zebpay bitcoinalert
+# Zebpay Bitcoin Alert
-Alert on bitcoin price raise or fall
+Alert on bitcoin price
 Put this script in cron job and earn some coins for you :)